bentoml/BentoML/docs/source/guides/configuration.rst

    :ref:`guides/configuration:Configuration fields`

-Overrding configuration with environment variables
+Overriding configuration with environment variables
 --------------------------------------------------

 Users can also override configuration fields with environment variables. by defining